 Address: 801 West Washington St., Indianapolis, IN 46204

 As part of the Indiana Central Canal, the Canal Walk offers a delightful waterside view.
-Plus, the promenade is an ideal place for a romantic walk, morning jog, or bike ride through the city center.
-Just spending time along the canal is one of the more popular things to do in Indianapolis.
+Plus, the promenade is ideal for a romantic walk, morning jog, or bike ride through the city center.
+Spending time along the canal is one of the more popular things in Indianapolis.

 When visiting Indianapolis, consider getting on the Central Canal itself.
 Travelers can rent pedal boats from the nearby Indiana State Museum.
 Depending on the time of year, gondola rides and kayak rentals may also be available.